mlabs-haskell/plutus-simple-model/README.md

 we can aggregate input values for the scripts from many UTXOs.
 So we'd better have the free room available for extra UTXOs.

-Filter of the log can be usefl to filter out some non-related events. for example setup of the blockchain users.
+Filter of the log can be useful to filter out some non-related events. for example setup of the blockchain users.
 We typically cn use it like this:

 ```haskell